-Poland is a country that is part of the European Union.
-Receiving temporary residence in Poland allows you to travel freely throughout the EU Schengen countries, and the same goes for relocating to any Schengen country without any permits.
-Safe to say, the acquisition of a residence permit in Poland will allow you and your family the ability to move across the EU without any restrictions.
+Poland is part of the European Union.
+A temporary residence in Poland allows the candidate to travel freely across the EU Schengen countries and the very same goes for relocating to any of the Schengen countries without any permission.
+A Residence Permit in Poland allows the candidate and their family the ability to move anywhere in the EU region freely.

-Not only that, it will also give you the opportunity to live, create a business and buy property in Poland and in the EU.
+Not just that, it also gives the opportunity to create a living, business, and purchase property in Poland and the EU.

-A local voivode issues work permits at large.
-The permit is issued only for the period of time required for the applicant to undertake the work.
-The time period is mentioned in the work permit of the declaration of the employer.
-However, the duration for which the work permit is granted cannot be longer than a year.
+Local voivode issues Work permits.
+This work permit is issued only for the duration of time an applicant takes to undertake the work.
+This duration is mentioned in the Work Permit of the Declaration of Employer.
+However, this duration cannot extend more than a year.

-It is not possible for a work permit issued for seasonal work to extend over 6 months in a time period of 12-months, starting from the very first day of arrival.
+Work permits that are issued for seasonal work cannot extend beyond a period of six months in a time duration of 12-months from the very first day of arrival.

-- Type A – this type of work permit is issued to foreigner who serve Polish employers who have a registered office, branch, place of residence, facility or any other form of business within the country.
+- Type A: This work permit is issued to foreign nationals who serve the Polish employer having a registered office, place of residence, branch, or any other form of business within the country.

-- Type B – after the acquisition of this work permit, a foreigner is allowed to stay in Poland for anywhere between 6 to 12 months.
-It is granted to employees functioning within the management board of a legal person who has established own business.
+- Type B: With this work permit, foreign nationals are allowed to live in Poland for anywhere between six to twelve months.
+It is given to the employees working within the management board of a person who has a well-established own business.

-- Type C – a foreigner is employed by a non-Polish employer, but has been delegated for over 30 days to a facility or branch being operated within Poland.
+- Type C: A foreign national who has been employed by a non-polish employer but has been delegated for more than a month to a facility or a branch that operated within Poland.

-A lot of people consider business immigration to Poland as a chance to take a root here and become a rightful country Resident besides achieving their commercial goals.
-A company formation in Poland gives you the opportunity to seek accommodation in the country’s territory, firstly on the basis of National Visa “D” type (business, work).
-Next, after your company validates its business activity by profit, employees hiring etc. you may apply for TRP (Temporary Residence Permit).
+Many people consider business immigration as a chance to settle in Poland and become its rightful residents alongside achieving their goals.
+When a company is formed in Poland, it gives the opportunity to get accommodation in the country.
+At first, on the basis of National Visa D type and after the company validates the business activity by profit, the applicants can apply for their Temporary Residence Permit (TRP)

-Temporary Residence Permit allows foreigners to cross Polish borders with no limits.
-Moreover, you will be able to stay in other Schengen Area countries for up to 90 days during each 6 months, which is an obvious advantage.
-It should be noted that the Polish National Visa is given only to members of a Board of Directors, but not to shareholders.
-It is given based on the Work Permit of two different types – preferential and governor’s.
+The temporary Residence Permit allows foreign nationals to cross Polish borders without any restrictions.
+This also allows the applicants to stay in Schengen area countries for 90 days every six months which is obviously an added advantage.
+One should note that the Polish National Visa is only given to the members of a Board of Directors but not the Shareholders.
+This is granted on the work permit of two different types: Preferential and Governors.